karmaniverous/rrstack/.stan/system/stan.todo.md

   7. react/useRRStack.ts — thin orchestrator wiring modules; returns { rrstack, version, flushChanges, flushMutations, cancelMutations, flushRender }.
 - Prefer existing helpers (changeEmitter, renderBump, mutateFacade) where they align; migrate/rename into hooks/\* to match the plan.

+  re-run knip to confirm no unused files remain under src/react.
+The orchestrator now consumes the extracted modules; hooks files should no longer be reported as unused.

 B. Update exports and fix type surfaces

 - Ensure src/react/index.ts exports only stable API (useRRStack, useRRStackSelector).
 No stray DebounceOption types.